Bholanath College

 B. N. College or Bhola Nath College of Dhubri is one of the oldest institutions of higher learning in Western Assam, India.
 The college was established in 1946 mainly from the donations of Lakhipur Estate Zamindar family of Late Bhola Nath Choudhury.
 Accordingly, the college was named as Bhola Nath College.The college is affiliated with Gauhati University.
+It was given autonomous status in July 2024.

 History

 A public meeting held on 26 August 1944 at Dhubri Govt.
 High School premises under the president ship of Zahirul Huq Esqr, the then Deputy Commissioner of the Goalpara district, envisaged a college with both the arts and science stream at Dhubri.
 The meeting was attended by local personalities like Rai Bahadur B. M. Dutta, Rai Bahadur A. K. Ghosh, Fozor Udiin Ahmed, Khan Bahadur Abdul Mozid Ziaos Shames, R. K. Bose and Mvi.
 Jahanuddin Ahmed and finally culminated the movement with the birth of Bhola Nath College on 16 August 1946 under the prescribed syllabi of Calcutta University.
 The first principal of the college was Dr. Phani Bhusan Roy, a Ph.D.